Dr Ellen Crushell

 One in 10 children lives in consistent poverty and although it is 30 years since the UN Convention of the Rights of the Child, we have a housing crisis with thousands of our children living in inadequate housing.

 New therapies now available for previously untreatable conditions

 My own special interest is in inherited metabolic disorders, which occur when abnormal chemical reactions interfere with the body’s ability to break down proteins, fats and carbohydrates from food.

-There are more than 700 individual metabolic disorders, with more being added to the list all the time.
+More than 700 individual metabolic disorders exist.
+There are more being added to the list all the time.
 Most of these conditions are very rare, although some are common in certain populations.
 Disorders such as PKU are eminently treatable and warrant newborn screening, but some other diseases are chronic, progressive, require complex management and, tragically, can be life-limiting.